 As stated above it is therefore important that each school/setting has an open environment where young people feel safe to share information about anything that is upsetting or worrying them.
-This can be strengthened through a strong and positive PHSE/SMSC curriculum that tackles such issues as prejudiced-based and discriminatory behaviour and gives children an open forum to talk things through rather than seek one on one opportunities to be harmful to one another.
+This can be strengthened through a strong and positive PHSE/SMSC curriculum that tackles such issues as prejudiced-based and

-To enable such an open and honest environment it is necessary to ensure the whole workforce and governing body feels confident and enabled to talk about issues and challenge perceptions of young people including use of inappropriate language and behaviour towards one another.
+To enable such an open and honest environment it is necessary to ensure the whole workforce and Governing Body feels confident and enabled to talk about issues and challenge perceptions of young people including use of inappropriate language and behaviour towards one another.
 In order to create such an environment, it is necessary for whole staff training and CPD around abusive behaviours and talking to young people in a way that continues to create an open and honest environment without prejudice.
-It is incredibly important that staff do not dismiss issues as 'banter' or 'growing up' or compare them to their own experiences of childhood.
 It is necessary that staff consider each issue and each individual in their own right before taking action.
 If staff minimise the concerns raised it may result in a young person seeking no further help or advice.
 Staff must also feel enabled to discuss issues about online access and support and reinforce appropriate behaviours online including understanding why age limits are in place on social media platforms, encouraging children to share online concerns, talking about issues that have happened in an open forum and working closely with parents.
-(Farrer and co, 2019)
+(Farrer and Co, 2023)

 All staff should be aware that technology is a significant component in many safeguarding and well-being issues.
 Children are at risk of abuse online as well as face to face.
 In many cases abuse will take place concurrently via online channels and in daily life.
 Children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups and the sharing of abusive images and pornography, to those who do not want to receive such content.
-(KCSIE, 2021)
+(KCSIE, 2023)

-It is important that a clear Online Safety/Acceptable Use Policy gives clarity and expectations to children about their role in keeping themselves and their peers safe in regards to the use of technology both inside and outside of school.
+At Holy Trinity CE Academy we have a clear Online Safety/Mobile and Smart Technology/Acceptable Use Policy that gives clarity and expectations to children about their role in keeping themselves and other children safe in regards to the use of technology both inside and outside of school.

-6. Involve Parents
+Involve Parents

-Parents need to be informed and included in policy forming, lesson plans and through open and frank conversations, training/courses about what peer on peer/child on child abuse is and how the school and setting will be tackling it.
-This can help to alleviate any concerns and worries and create a joined-up approach.
-Schools and settings need to ensure open two way communication is available through a variety of platforms so that both parents and staff are working together to deal with any issues.
-This includes parent's contribution to the school's online and acceptable use policy around the use of technology and agreement to work consistently with the school in addressing issues both inside and outside of school.
+Parents need to be informed and included in policy forming, lesson plans and thorough open and frank conversations, training/courses about what child-on-child abuse is and how the school will be tackling it.
+This can help to alleviate any concerns and worries and create a joined-up approach supporting parents in how to approach conversations with children with the same consistency as school.
+In Holy Trinity CE Academy we ensure open two- way communication is available through a variety of platforms so that both parents and staff are working together to deal with any issues.
+This includes parent's contribution to the school's Online/Mobile and Smart Technology and Acceptable Use Policy around the use of technology and agreement to work consistently with the school in addressing issues both inside and outside of school.
+(See Child Protection Policy).

-7. Signposting
+Signposting

-Although every effort should be made for children to have a variety of opportunities to seek support and advice, it is also important that signposting is available to young people in the event that they don't feel confident raising an issue directly to staff or a peer.
-It is useful to have a resource board with support services on a wide range of issues so young people can seek their own solutions should they wish to.
-In the same way external services or support programmes could be brought in to talk to young people about specific issues in support of the prevention of peer on peer/child on child abuse.
-This then encourages a variety of forms or mediums for children to have their voices heard.
+Although every effort is made for children to have a variety of opportunities to seek support and advice, signposting is available to children in the event that they don't feel confident raising an issue directly to staff or a peer.
+External services or support programmes will be provided to talk to children about specific issues in support of the prevention of child-on-child abuse wherever necessary in school.
+This will encourage a variety of forms or mediums for children to have their voices heard.